Out-Law Guide | 16 Mar 2021 | 12:30 pm | 19 min. read

-In 2020, the UK Home Office has introduced a variety of relaxations to cater for these challenges.
+In 2020, the UK Home Office introduced a variety of relaxations to cater for these challenges.
 However, at the close of the year many of those concessions came to an end.
 Individuals are no longer able to extend their visa automatically, and are expected to take all reasonable steps to leave the UK where it is possible to do so or to apply to regularise their stay in the UK.

 The Home Office has published guidance on immigration provisions for UK visa applicants and temporary UK residents.
-It has a coronavirus helpline: 0800 678 1767 or [email protected] Please note that the Home Office will only speak to an employer regarding an individual with that individual's written consent.
+It has a coronavirus helpline: 0800 678 1767 or [email protected].
+Please note that the Home Office will only speak to an employer regarding an individual with that individual's written consent.

 As immigration and visa services are an essential service most UK Visa and Citizenship Application Centres (UKVCAS) have reopened for existing customers.
 You can check online which UKVCAS centres are open and book an appointment if you have not already done so.